hashicorp/design-system/wiki/Website-Media.md

 Prior to adding new images to the website, the assets should be optimized to reduce file sizes and increase web performance.
 Figma’s export feature doesn’t allow for fine-grained control regarding image quality and optimization for the web.
 [ImageOptim](https://imageoptim.com) is free, works great, and is easy to use.
 And with the correct settings, it can result in a more than _50% reduction_ in file size per image.

 1. Install the desktop app for your specific operating system.
-2. Open the application settings; generally most of the default settings work out of the box, but for reference:
+2. Open the application settings and ensure that the settings match the recommended optimization settings:
     1. In the quality tab, enable "Lossy minification"
     2. Set the image qualities for JPG, PNG, and GIF files to 85–90%.
 This results in a high-quality, high-resolution image while removing unnecessary metadata and compressing the file size for the web.
 3. Add images either using the plus icon in the lower left corner or by dragging and dropping files from your file browser into the window.